 - 8 ounces of steamed milk

-While your espresso is dripping into your mug, you can begin boiling 8 oz of milk.
-When you pour milk into a pan and heat it up, you should hear the sound of the milk breaking up as air mixes with it in order to create a decent amount of foam for your latte.
+- While your espresso shot is dripping into your mug, you can begin boiling 8 oz of milk.
+When you pour milk into a pan and heat it, you should hear the sound of the milk breaking up as air mixes with it to create a decent amount of foam for your latte.

-When the milk pitcher is too hot to touch around about 165°F, you know that steaming has finished.
+- When the milk pitcher is too hot to touch around about 165°F, you know that the steaming has finished.

-Once the milk is steamed, you can pour it into your cup on top of the chocolate/espresso mixture.
+- Once the milk is steamed, you can pour it into your cup on the chocolate/espresso mixture.
 Your texture should be smooth and velvety.
 A foam layer is ideal.

-You can basically decorate a mocha in any way you want.
-If you want to add any of these ingredients like whipped cream, milk, dark or white chocolate syrup, sprinkles, nutmeg, cinnamon, and even chocolate sprinkles!
+- You can decorate a mocha in any way you want to add any of these ingredients like whipped cream, milk, dark or white chocolate syrup, sprinkles, nutmeg, cinnamon, and even chocolate sprinkles!
 Next, you can start to drink your creation!

 If you order a mocha from a coffee shop, they might ask you if you want it to be white or dark.
 Even so, you may feel a momentary hesitation, but do not be alarmed!

-The only difference in these syrups is your preference as they're all delicious!
-If you want something more on the sweeter side, a white mocha may be better for you.
+The only difference in these syrups is your preference, as they're all delicious!
+However, if you want something more on the sweeter side, a white mocha may be better for you.

 Cocoa Powder is a great way to control how much chocolate you add to your coffee.
-So when you order a mocha with cocoa powder, they will be prepared in the same way as mocha is prepared, but it will have a lower sugar intake than the original.
+So when you order a mocha with cocoa powder, they will be prepared in the same way as Mocha, but it will have a lower sugar intake than the original.

 A little bit of cocoa powder gives a nice chocolate kick to your coffee, whereas too much will make it taste strange and bitter.
-A normal amount to add is between 1-2 teaspoons.
+An average amount to add is between 1-2 teaspoons.

 If you are one of those non-dark chocolate lovers, then a mocha with chocolate milk is an excellent choice for you.